Get Access to 250+ Online Classes

 10 Things To Do With A Tax Refund

-Now that you know what a tax refund is and how to ensure that you’re receiving the best tax refund possible, here are 10 things to do with it.
+Now that you know what a tax refund is and how to ensure that you’re receiving the best tax refund possible, here are 10 things to do with one once you receive it.

 We recommend saving 3-6 months worth of expenses in an emergency fund.
 The goal of this fund is to pay any unforeseen medical bills, auto repair, and unemployment.